You may have heard that SEO is essential when you want to increase traffic to your website.

 What does that mean for SEO?

-In short, you need to up your mobile game or your site to languish at the bottom of Google search results.
+In short, you need to up your mobile game or site to languish at the bottom of Google search results.

 Don’t Ignore Voice Search